4.50.1 Campaign Development Process

 1. In addition to the high-risk returns identified by campaigns, additional work sources may be used to supplement inventory and balance coverage of the LB&I population.

 2. ADCCI may identify issues of significant impact to the LB&I population from additional work sources that warrant screening for all taxpayers within this population.
-These issues can be identified from all areas and individuals within LB&I, and/or networking interactions with specialists in technical areas.
-As issues are identified, further research and analysis are undertaken to determine whether the scope of the issue is significant to warrant campaign consideration.
+These issues can be identified from all areas and individuals within LB&I, or through networking interactions with specialists in technical areas.
+As issues are identified, further research and analysis are undertaken to determine whether the scope of the issue is significant enough to warrant campaign consideration.

 LB&I Campaign Flowchart – High-Level Summary